-When you select the right replacement for a single missing tooth, you should consider a number of factors.
+When you select the right tooth replacement for a single missing tooth, you should consider a number of factors.
 The appearance of the implant is important, but structural stability and functionality of the replacement tooth is also important.
 Patients should consider the benefits of dental implants, which are the only structurally complete tooth replacement and come with number of advantages.

 Dental implants are made of biocompatible titanium.
 Therefore, after an oral surgeon places a dental implant in the patient’s jaw, the surrounding bone forms a strong bond with the implant’s surface.
 When this procedure is complete, the dental implant is rendered a fixture in the patient’s jaw.

-When you have an dentist or oral surgeon place a dental implant to replace a single missing tooth, you gain a number of advantages over a conventional tooth replacement, such as a fixed dental bridge.
+When you have a dentist or oral surgeon place a dental implant to replace a single missing tooth, you gain a number of advantages over a conventional tooth replacement, such as a fixed dental bridge.

 Single dental implants procedure